saurav7545/SmartBus/README.md

 - CORS is enabled and the login endpoint is CSRF-exempt for SPA testing.

 ---
+### Bus registration
+   add bus registration page and login thorw own emailid and password and show some message in next page

 Made with ❤️ for faster SmartBus prototyping.